-While many books suggest starting at 4-months (or earlier) the science (and your baby's development) may say otherwise.
+While many books suggest starting sleep training your baby at 4-months (or earlier), the science (and your baby's development) may say otherwise.

 This is a really interesting – and not necessarily straightforward – question.
 While a majority of sleep advice books warn parents that they should start training as early as they can (often 4-months or earlier), there’s virtually no research on the need to start this early.
 That being said, many parents have done this successfully and there’s no problem with that.
 Further, many parents need to be functional at work and/or mom is really in a sleep “emergency.”
 In these cases, parents really have to get things moving sleep-wise.
 HOWEVER, the question is whether you have to start this early---and the answer is firmly, no.

 The vast majority of existing research on sleep training wasn't conducted on infants under 6-months.